 United States Court of Appeals for the Sixth Circuit and all state courts in Ohio.

 He is one of the few attorneys in southeast

 Ohio who practices exclusively bankruptcy

-Attorney Marczewski has a strong interest in legal education and has taught business law at
+Attorney Marczewski has a strong interest in legal education and previously taught

-of that era did not have a high regard for the Bible and the Judeo-Christian
+would not be displayed if lawmakers and judges of that era did not have great respect for the Bible and the Judeo-Christian

 tradition.
-This tradition was explained

-in detail by the justices themselves in an 1892 court opinion in the case of Church of the Holy Trinity v.
+In 1892, this tradition was explained by the same court in the case of Church of the Holy Trinity v.
 United States (143 U.S. 457).